 To spread the word of Jamieson Irish Dance, the joy of Irish Dance, music & culture & to give dancers experience as performers, shows are the perfect opportunity!
-While St. Patrick’s Day season is usually the busy season for letting these Irish Dancers shine, if there is a performance opportunity for Jamieson Irish Dance & Creative Arts that you know of, please feel free to reach out!
+While Saint Patrick’s Day season is usually the busy season for letting these Irish Dancers shine, Jamieson Dancers perform at various occasions throughout our community all year long!
+To book a performance contact Katie: JamiesonDance@yahoo.com

 Curly wigs are common in the world of Irish Dance.
 While not necessary, they are often used to unify a group or balance the overall look.
 For team events, a unified look will be assigned.
 Please ask Katie for information & advice before purchasing any hair piece.

-As a new establishment, Jamieson Irish Dance & Creative Arts has a vision of obtaining Jamieson School Costumes in the near future.
+Jamieson Irish Dance has a vision of obtaining Jamieson School Costumes in the near future.

-For the time being, The School costume attire will consist of a black long-sleeved leotard, circle skirt & Green hair ribbon.
+For the time being, The School costume attire will consist of a black long-sleeved leotard & circle skirt.
 All Beginner dancers & up will wear the Jamieson Cape, which requires a yearly rental fee.
-Male Dancers will wear a black button down long-sleeved shirt with black pants.
-A tie or vest will be incorporated as the school progresses.
+Male Dancers will wear a black button down long-sleeved shirt with black pants with a rented tie.

-These will be used for any dancer Beginner through Prizewinner at feiseanna, shows, & any group dance such as Ceilis & Team events.
+These will be used for shows, & any group dance such as Ceilis & Team events.
 We also implement our green Jamieson tees often for shows or events throughout the year!

-Dancers in Prizewinner, Preliminary & Championship can wear a solo dress at Feiseanna.
+Dancers in Novice, Prizewinner, Preliminary & Open Championship can wear a solo dress at Feiseanna.
 Before purchasing please reach out to Katie for information & advice.

 Any further questions, comments or concerns contact Katie: JamiesonDance@yahoo.com